Neelam-Vishvakarma/Python-Libraries-practices/README.md

 # Python Practice Libraries

-This repository contains beginner-friendly practice notebooks for popular Python data science and engineering libraries:
+This repository contains hands-on practiced ipython notebooks for popular Python data science and engineering libraries:

 - **NumPy** — Numerical computing with arrays and matrices
 - **Pandas** — Data manipulation and analysis with DataFrames